Skip to main content

 Likely order of market formation

-OmegaX should assume this order:
+OmegaX expects this order:

-3. strategic capital funds repeated, legible issuance
+3Strategic capital funds repeated, legible issuance.

-4. reporting becomes comparable enough for outsiders
+4Reporting becomes comparable enough for outsiders.

-5. broader wallet and venue distribution becomes credible
+5Broader wallet and venue distribution becomes credible.

-6. deeper secondary liquidity and DeFi reuse become realistic
+6Deeper secondary liquidity and DeFi reuse become realistic.

 • wallet-native holding of rights and capital